 • Smoke & Carbon Monoxide alarms

-Here are some useful links on the subject of landlord costs with more detailed information on the items listed above:
+Here is a useful links on the subject of landlord costs with more detailed information on the items listed above:

 One important consideration is how you will hold the property.
 By this we mean, will you own the property in your name as an individual or will you set up a company and hold it under the company name?
 It is essential that any potential investor, no matter how experienced, speak to an accountant before purchasing a property as there are technical and complex tax implications that can be difficult and expensive to unpick at a later date.